Mental Health Facilities Madison County, IL

 Behavioral Health Alternatives Inc

-Behavioral Health Alternatives Inc is a mental health clinic in Madison County, Illinois, located at 337 East Ferguson Avenue, 62095 zip code.
-Behavioral Health Alternatives Inc offers outpatient treatment.
-Behavioral Health Alternatives Inc provides group therapy, individual psychotherapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Behavioral Health Alternatives Inc is a mental health treatment center in Madison County, IL, located at 337 East Ferguson Avenue, 62095 zip code area.
+Behavioral Health Alternatives Inc provides outpatient treatment.
+Behavioral Health Alternatives Inc offers trauma therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
 Behavioral Health Alternatives Inc also supports people with serious mental illness.
-Some other services provided by Behavioral Health Alternatives Inc include case management.
+Additional services at Behavioral Health Alternatives Inc consist of case management.

 Learn More